IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/sorting.md

 <!-- ComponentStart: HierarchicalGrid -->

-Additionally there is a custom contextmenu added for sorting using `{ComponentTitle}`'s `ContextMenu` Output.
+Additionally there is a custom contextmenu added for sorting using `{ComponentName}`'s `ContextMenu` Output.

 <!-- ComponentEnd: HierarchicalGrid -->